stopachka/vision-experiment/README.md

 # vision

-playing with a tool that would let you see
+playing with a tool that would let you see your logs right inside the ide